 When I was younger, he was really good at manipulating me.
 He would tell me my mom did this or that to try to cause tension between us.
 The best way to hurt my mom was through me.
 That was his main goal.
 At the time I needed validation and his love so I believed him.
 He got so lost in everything that he forgot he also had a child whose emotions were getting lost in it.
 I remember one time I got into a fight with my mom because of him.
 I accused her of something she didn’t do.
 My mom told me she never said that – and I realized she was right.
 I talked to my counselor and decided I wouldn’t be manipulated into starting a fight with someone I cared about.

 For the longest time, I was super perceptive of my surroundings.
 When my adoptive dad was getting mentally abusive, I could sense it.
-I was always checking people’s mood to get a feel for where they were emotionally and mentally.
-I always tried to fix things and was always drawn to help people.
-I thought if I could fix it then I could stop them from hurting like I did.
+I was always checking people’s moods to get a feel for where they were emotionally and mentally.
+I always tried to fix things and was always drawn to helping people.
+I thought if I could fix it then I could stop them from hurting as I did.
 He is the reason I can immediately pick out someone super charismatic working a room and then stay away from them.

 My High School Boyfriend

 “I dated this boy in high school.
 He was never physically abusive.
 He was fine while we were dating.
 When we broke up, however, emotional manipulation came into play.
 The thing is, we were broken up so I didn’t really have to put up with it, but I had given him so much of myself and was emotionally attached.
 When I was younger I thought if you give something like that up, you get married.
 In my brain, I always thought we would end up together so I put up with more shit than I should have.